are-ike/star-wars/README.md

 # Star Wars API App

-This application uses [Star Wars API](https://swapi.dev/) retrieve, display and search the charactes in the Star Wars Universe.
+This application uses [Star Wars API](https://swapi.dev/) retrieve, display and search the characters in the Star Wars Universe.

 ## Home Page

 This page displays all the characters retrieved from the API.

-## ChaacterDetails Page
+## CharacterDetails Page

 This page displays details of each character retrieved from the API.